harness/developer-hub/release-notes/security-testing-orchestration.md

 * Fixed an issue with SonarQube scans: if a repository had a .gitignore with a specific pattern, all files were ignored during the scan.
 (STO-5711)
 * Fixed an issue with Snyk scans to ensure that **Issue Details** shows all remediation information from the scan results under Remediation.
 (STO-5663)
 * Fixed an issue where, if a scan detected no issues and a later scan detected one or more issues, **Issue Details** would include remediation information from the later scan.
 (STO-5463)
-*  Fixed a UI issue where the Security Tests tab was showing issue counts and the Ignored status of some issues incorrectly.
+*  Fixed a UI issue where the **Security Tests** tab was incorrectly showing issue counts and the Ignored status for some issues.
 This was due to a DB query that caused exemptions scoped to an issue in one project to be applied to the same issue in all projects in the account.
 (STO-5718)

 ## March 23, 2023